 Clare Muñana is Vice President of the Board and a public sector, not-for-profit and management consultant operating her own firm.
 Ms. Muñana has performed numerous domestic and international engagements for public sector and private sector clients in the U.S., Europe, Africa and Latin America.
-Ms. Muñana holds a Bachelors degree from Boston College, Masters degree in International Economics from the School of Advanced International Studies at The Johns Hopkins University and a Masters in Business (MBA) from the Kellogg Graduate School of Management at Northwestern University.
+Ms. Muñana holds a Bachelors degree from Boston College, Masters degree in International Relations from the School of Advanced International Studies at The Johns Hopkins University and a Masters in Business (MBA) from the Kellogg Graduate School of Management at Northwestern University.
 Ms. Muñana also holds a certificate in French Civilization and Language from the Sorbonne.
-Ms. Muñana is active in several civic organizations including the Chicago Public Education Fund and National Museum of Mexican Arts.
+Ms. Muñana is a Board Member of The Aspen Institute, The Chicago Council on Global Affairs, The Field Museum, and a Trustee of the National Museum of Mexican Arts.
+She serves with several other civic groups, including the Chicago Public Education Fund and Nuestro Futuro, an initiative of the Chicago CommunityTrust dedicated to enhancing philanthropy within the Latino community.